 The link connecting Official Development Assistance (ODA) to the alleviation of poverty has generated sustained interest among scholars and policymakers.
 ODA is typically directed toward tackling core development issues such as education, health, infrastructure, and social services, all of which are essential for poverty alleviation.
 In principle, foreign aid has the potential to foster economic growth, improve institutional capabilities, and offer welfare support which directly aids the most vulnerable populations.
 Despite this, the impact of ODA on poverty reduction has shown varying levels of effectiveness depending on the region and period of analysis (Chauvet & Jeanneney, 2022).

 Research gaps persist regarding the scope of population and timelines studied in relation to Official Development Assistance (ODA) and its impact on poverty alleviation.
 To illustrate this, Mahembe and Odhiambo (2020) used dynamic panel data on developing countries, and Anetor, Esho, and Verhoef (2020) studied Sub-Saharan Africa.
 Both broadened the continental scope, yet none captured the uniqueness of individual countries.
 Liu (2023) examined the impact of Chinese foreign aid on poverty alleviation in 48 African countries, which, while extensive, lacks consideration of intra-regional diversity, such as within ECOWAS.
-In contrast, the work of Ugwuanyi, Ezeaku, and Ibe (2017) and Ogbodo and Attamah (2019) focusses on Nigeria, which diminishes the applicability of their findings to the rest of West Africa.
+In contrast, the work of Ugwuanyi, Ezeaku, and Ibe (2017) and Ogbodo and Attamah (2019) focus on Nigeria, which diminishes the applicability of their findings to the rest of West Africa.

 From a temporal perspective, most existing studies cover data until 2014 (Ugwuanyi et al., 2017) or 2017 (Ogbodo & Attamah, 2019), neglecting newer factors like the impacts of rising aid inflows, global impacts, and poverty trends after 2019.
 Thus, a more recent empirical assessment of the influence of ODA on poverty reduction in the ECOWAS region is scarce, especially in the context of a longitudinal analysis from 2000 to 2024.
 This is precisely the gap the study aims to address by focusing on ECOWAS countries and employing a more recent and longitudinal dataset to provide region-specific and policy-relevant insights.